shriram-m/hmm-gmm-speech-recognition/PSoC6/hmm-gmm-speech-recognition-psoc6/README.md

 ## Hardware setup

-The code example rquires a shield with PDM microphones - `CY8CKIT-028-SENSE` shield or `CY8CKIT-028-TFT` shield.
+The code example requires a shield with PDM microphones - `CY8CKIT-028-SENSE` shield or `CY8CKIT-028-TFT` shield.

 Apart from the PDM microphone, this application requires an infrared (IR) transmitter in series with an appropriate current limitting resistor across the pins `IO0` and `GND` on the *CY8CKIT-062S2-43012* board.